SimonBrandner/apo-cube/docs/technical.md

 Responsible for rendering both 3D and 2D graphics.

-- `Renderer.cpp`: Core renderer that transforms 3D coordinates to 2D and draws
+- `renderer.cpp`: Core renderer that transforms 3D coordinates to 2D and draws
   the cube.
 - `transform_3d.cpp`: Calculates and applies 3D transformation matrices.
 - `transform_2d.cpp`: Handles perspective projection and drawing using